root-ji218at/tryhackme.com/GamingServer/Video/README.md

-# The Video is available in my youtube channel at !!!The link will be provided shortly !!!
+# The Video is available in my youtube channel at https://youtu.be/PbygUDxVkhA